 - Click on the module whose secrets you want to set.

-- The Secrets tab will load.
+- The module configuration screen will load.
+Scroll down to the Secrets section.
 Enter the key name for your secret in the left input field, and enter its value in the right input field.

 - Click Close in the top right corner and then re-deploy your app.

 Now the module can access the secret as an environment variable in the Pod where it runs.

 Once you create a secret, it will display as hidden by default whenever you load the Secrets tab again.

 Note that you must define secrets for each environment separately—secrets are not promoted when you create a new environment.

 We recommend the following best practices for managing your secrets:

 - Never commit secrets to a source code repository.
 Anyone with access to the repository will have access to the secrets.

 - Do not store secrets in the module’s configuration map (under the “Variables” tab).